Triple ascent of the south-west face of Sainte-Victoire

 Notes

-From 1 June to 30 September, access to the massif is restricted and access hours may be limited (or access may be prohibited altogether).
-See link
+From 1 June to 30 September, access to the massif is restricted and may limit visiting hours (or even prohibit access entirely).
+See the link

 No water sources.

-The climbs are on the south face, so they are relatively protected from the mistral wind but, depending on the time of year, can be subject to high temperatures (significant heat reflection).
+The climbs are on the south face, so they are relatively sheltered from the mistral but, depending on the time of year, subject to intense heat (significant heat reflection).

 The route can be slightly extended by taking the black trail from Saint-Ser at the Col de Vauvenargues.
-Route closed between the end of January and 15 August (animal protection).
+Route closed between late January and 15 August (to protect wildlife).

 This route is not recommended if the ground is wet or in rainy weather, as the limestone is slippery in places and can become very dangerous.

-Please note: The Priory of Sainte-Victoire has reopened, but access is restricted; please consult this page for more information.
+Please note: The Priory of Sainte-Victoire has reopened, but access is restricted; please see this page for further information.

 Worth a visit